What is Abstract Class in Java?

 Below are the distinctions between Abstract Class and Interface:

 - By default, variables in an interface are final.
 But abstract class contains a non-final variable as well.
-Similarly, an abstract class can have a static, non–static variable as well.
-But Interface will only contain a final and static variable.
+Similarly, an abstract class can also have a static, non–static variable.
+But the interface will only include a final and static variable.

 - An abstract class can extend another Java class and implement multiple interfaces, but one interface can only extend another interface.
 Likewise, an abstract class can provide an implementation of an interface, but an interface cannot do so.

-- We use implements and extend keywords to implement and extend interface and classes, respectively.
+- We use implements and extend keywords to implement and extend interfaces and classes.

-- Through method, we can modify or access the non-static and non-final variables of an abstract class.
+- We can modify or access an abstract class’s non-static and non-final variables through the method.

 Conclusion